1348717693/quicksand_tools/README.md

 key: API key - random data to md5

 A successful result will be a redirect to the static json url.
+Please try to load the SHA256 repo URL instead of call DB intensive searches.

 A not found report will return json 'result' = 0.